-As already mentioned, assuming that no bound on the number of unifiers is specified by the user, Maude will always compute a complete set of order-sorted unifiers modulo Ax, for Ax the supported equational axioms described in Section 13.3 for which unification is known to be finitary.
-However, there is no guarantee that the computed set of unifiers is minimal if the unify command, instead of the irredundant unify command, is used.
+As already mentioned, assuming that no bound on the number of unifiers is specified by the user, Maude will always compute a complete set of order-sorted unifiers modulo Ax, for Axthe supported equational axioms described in Section 13.3 for which unification is known to be finitary.
+However, the unify command does not guarantee that the computed set of unifiers is minimal, only the irredundant unify command guarantees that.
 That is, some of the unifiers in the computed set may be redundant, since they could be obtained as instances (modulo Ax) of other unifiers in the set.